Cranbourne North suburb profile

 Cranbourne North rental market trends

-The rental market in Cranbourne North is experiencing robust growth, with house rents increasing by 15.9% over the past year to $580 per week, while unit rents have risen by 11.6% to $480 per week.
-This suburb's appeal is bolstered by its family-friendly environment and ongoing development, making it an attractive option for both renters and investors seeking promising returns.
+The rental market in Cranbourne North is experiencing robust growth, with house rents increasing by 11.5% over the past year to $580 per week, while unit rents have surged 14.1% to $505 per week.
+This suburb is becoming increasingly attractive for both renters and investors, driven by its expanding amenities and strong community appeal.

 Suburbs near Cranbourne North